• Skip to main content

 • 250 g Tomato Tamatar: 1 cup/ 2 large tomato

-• 1 tbsp Ginger Root Adrak: 1 inch knob, grated
+• 1 tablespoon Ginger Root Adrak: 1 inch knob, grated

-• 1 tbsp Green Chili Hari Mirch: 2 in number, finely chopped
+• 1 tablespoon Green Chili Hari Mirch: 2 in number, finely chopped

-• 1 tbsp Lime Juice Nimbu ka Ras: adjust as per taste
+• 1 tablespoon Lime Juice Nimbu ka Ras: adjust as per taste

 Oil and Spices:

-• 2 tbsp Ghee cliarified butter: (Use oil for vegan version)
+• 2 tablespoon Ghee cliarified butter: (Use oil for vegan version)

 • Asafetida hing – generous pinch